collo54/Dime-meridian/README.md

 [![ElevenLabs](https://img.shields.io/badge/Voice-ElevenLabs%20Agents-white)](https://elevenlabs.io/)

 > **Testing**
- *My free credits are limited, so the ready apk is provided in the hackathon submit project page for judges, < 5k credits remaining out of 10k.
-For the public you can set up your environment as explained below to run your own version of the app with your credentials*
+ *My free credits are limited, so the ready apk is provided in the hackathon submit project page for judges, with less than 3k free credits remaining out of 10k.
+For the public, you can set up your environment as explained below to run your own version of the app with your credentials*

 ---